-What Does The Institutional Ownership Tell Us About First Commonwealth Financial?
+What Does The Institutional Ownership Tell Us About First Financial Northwest?

-As you can see, institutional investors own 69% of First Commonwealth Financial.
-This implies the analysts working for those institutions have looked at the stock and they like it.
-But just like anyone else, they could be wrong.
+As you can see, institutional investors own 43% of First Financial Northwest.
+This can indicate that the company has a certain degree of credibility in the investment community.
+However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
+They too, get it wrong sometimes.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
-You can see First Commonwealth Financial's historic earnings and revenue, below, but keep in mind there's always more to the story.
+You can see First Financial Northwest's historic earnings and revenue, below, but keep in mind there's always more to the story.

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

 Our most recent data indicates that insiders own some shares in First Financial Northwest, Inc..
 It has a market capitalization of just US$162m, and insiders have US$7.4m worth of shares, in their own names.
 It is good to see some investment by insiders, but I usually like to see higher insider holdings.
 It might be worth checking if those insiders have been buying.